marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "word boundary", "word character"}}

-There is also a `\b` marker that matches _word boundaries_, positions that have a word character one side, and a non-word character on the other.
+There is also a `\b` marker that matches _word boundaries_, positions that have a word character on one side, and a non-word character on the other.
 Unfortunately, these use the same simplistic concept of word characters as `\w`, and are therefore not very reliable.

 Note that these boundary markers don't match any actual characters.
-They just enforce that a given condition holds at the place where they appears in the pattern.
+They just enforce that a given condition holds at the place where it appears in the pattern.

 {{index "look-ahead"}}